 Please remember we are all trying our best to keep everyone safe and ensure the health of our clinic so we can continue to serve you and your pets.
-If you are not comfortable with our new Covid-19 plan, we can continue to provide you with curbside service.
+Our policies may change due to updated guidelines at any time from the CDC and the State of Minnesota.

 ABOUT BLUE PEARL

 ADVANCED DENTISTRY SERVICE